barde/efhagame/README.md

 and soldering iron you should ask somebody to do it for you.
 You can destroy your device or even machine!

 ~~[The instruction](http://zeorawdata.sourceforge.net/starting.html#interface-cable) can give you some hints.~~ You have to access the backside debug port of the ZEO.
-The instruction is not avaible anymore.
+The instruction is not available anymore.
 There is a port for a TTL connection.

 Next go an install the firmware which allows direct access so you can do some magic with the included Python libary from former site.